-As they ready to market cattle in the coming weeks, the last thing Schiefelbein Farms wants to do is mess with an animal’s diet.
+As they ready to market cattle, the last thing Schiefelbein Farms wants to do is mess with an animal’s diet.
 “Once our cattle are in the last leg of their diet, they’re consuming so much feed that any little upset in the feedstuffs can cause an upset stomach, bloat, or digestive problems,” he says.

 The fact that Schiefelbein Farms had a contract with Bushmills, and it had prepaid for the product was also concerning.
-“Fortunately, we were able to convince them to hold off for a week, so we can stockpile as much supply as we can,” Schiefelbein says.
+Initially, Bushmills agreed to hold off for a week, so Schiefelbein Farms could stockpile as much supply as it could.

-Once the wet cakes are no longer available, Bushmills is allowing them to switch over to dried distillers’ grains, so they can continue to use the money they have with them.
+Once the wet cakes were no longer available, Bushmills was going to allow them to switch over to dried distillers’ grains, so they could continue to use the money they had with them.

 “Instead of having to make the transition in a week, maybe we can make it over two to three weeks and minimize the digestive problems that may be associated with the transition,” he says.

-Depending on how long the plant is in limited production of the dry product also depends on whether or not Schiefelbein Farms will have to switch to an entirely different ingredient like soybean meal.
-If they have to switch, Schiefelbein estimates feed costs will rise by roughly 20%.
+Depending on how long the plant was in limited production of the dry product also depended on whether or not Schiefelbein Farms would have to switch to an entirely different ingredient like soybean meal.
+If they had to switch, Schiefelbein estimated feed costs would rise by roughly 20%.